Copper Staff

 6. Insightful data

-Beyond marketing and helping with the sales process though, your CRM should also help you provide data-driven solutions to improve the relationship you have with not only clients, but also vendors and partners.
+But, beyond marketing and helping with the sales process though, your a CRM for consultants should also help you provide data-driven solutions to improve the relationship you have with not only clients, but also vendors and partners.

 For example, this could be as simple as generating daily, weekly, monthly, and even annual reports of interactions with vendors.
 This gives your business the ability to better track and measure the results of working with a particular vendor and could even potentially reveal opportunities on how to improve those results.